 As much as you may want to save money on your premium payments, know that the cheapest offer doesn’t always provide the best value.
 When choosing a policy, look at the extent and quality of coverage instead of the cost of premiums.

-If you're really looking to save money, insurance companies may have discounts available.
-Make sure to ask about those when you talk or meet with an agent.
+Insurance companies may offer discounts if you're looking to save money.
+Ask about those when you talk or meet with an agent.

 2. Look into the company’s financial strength and stability.